Delaware Aqueduct

 The Delaware Aqueduct is an aqueduct in the New York City water supply system.
 It takes water from the Rondout, Cannonsville, Neversink, and Pepacton reservoirs on the west bank of the Hudson River through the Chelsea Pump Station near Beacon, New York, then into the West Branch, Kensico, and Hillview reservoirs on the east bank, ending at Hillview in Yonkers, New York.

 Built between 1939 and 1945, the Delaware Aqueduct carries about half of New York City's water supply of 1.3 e9USgal per day.
-At 13.5 ft wide and 85 mi long, it is the world's longest tunnel.
+At a minimum of 13.5 ft diameter and 85 mi long, it is the world's longest tunnel.